History of the Afghan Armed Forces (2002–2021): Air Force

+Military equipment

 The United States provided billions of dollars in military aid.
 One package included 2,500 Humvees, tens of thousands of M16 assault rifles and body armoured-jackets.
 It also included the building of a national military command center as well as training compounds in several provinces of the country.
-Canadian Forces supplied some army soldiers surplus Canadian-made Colt Canada C7 rifles but the Afghans returned the C7 in favor of the American-made M16 rifle, because the parts of the two rifles, despite being similar, were not fully interchangeable.
+The Canadian Forces supplied some surplus Canadian-made Colt Canada C7 rifles but the Afghans returned the C7 in favor of the American-made M16 rifle, because the parts of the two rifles, despite being similar, were not fully interchangeable.

 Besides the United States and its allies/partners, Afghanistan increasingly turned to India and Russia for assistance.
-Both countries supported the Northern Alliance, with funding, training, supplies and medical treatment of wounded fighters, against the Taliban prior to 2002.
+Both countries had supported the Northern Alliance, with funding, training, supplies and medical treatment of wounded fighters, against the Taliban prior to 2002.
 India had been reluctant to provide military aid due to fears of antagonizing its regional rival Pakistan.
-In 2013, after years of subtle reminders, the Afghan government sent a wish list of heavy weapons to India.The list includes as many as 150 battle tanks T-72, 120 (105 mm) field guns, a large number of 82 mm mortars, one medium lift transport aircraft AN-32, two squadrons of medium lift Mi-17 and attack helicopters Mi-35, and a large number of trucks.
+In 2013, after years of subtle reminders, the Afghan government sent a wish list of heavy weapons to India.The list includes as many as 150 T-72 battle tanks, 120 (105 mm) field guns, a large number of 82 mm mortars, one Antonov An-32 medium lift transport aircraft, two squadrons of Mil Mi-17 medium lift and Mi-35 attack helicopters, and a large number of trucks.
 In 2014, India signed a deal with Russia and Afghanistan where it would pay Russia for all the heavy equipment requested by Afghanistan instead of directly supplying them.
 The deal also includes the refurbishment of heavy weapons left behind since the Soviet war.

 The military budget reached $12 billion USD by 2011, mostly provided by aid.
 From 2001–2021, the United States spent an estimated $83 billion on the Afghan armed forces through the Afghanistan Security Forces Fund and an additional $36 billion to support the Afghan government.